Amir Sends Congratulations To President Of Guinea-Bissau

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Tuesday a cable of congratulations to President of the Republic of Guinea-Bissau HE Umaro Sissoco Embalo on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Tuesday a cable of congratulations to President of the Republic of Guinea-Bissau Umaro Sissoco Embalo on the anniversary of his country's Independence Day.

 Legal Disclaimer: